From the World Heritage inscription for the Ningaloo Coast:

-The natural habitats that are available in the region include lagoon, open ocean, reef, continental shelf, and continental slope.
+The natural habitats that are available in the region include a lagoon, open ocean, reef, continental shelf, and continental slope.
 The landscape features along the coastline are also defined by diversity.
-These intertidal systems range from sandy beaches, to rocky shores, to mangroves, and estuaries.
+These intertidal systems range from sandy beaches to rocky shores, to mangroves, and estuaries.
 The Ningaloo Reef is the most recognized part of the coast because it is the most dominant marine habitat in the region.

 Facts About the Ningaloo Coast

 Here are some more interesting facts about the Ningaloo Coast you might want to know:

 - According to experts, the Ningaloo Reef in the Ningaloo Coast is one of the last remaining coral reef systems in the world that are healthy.

 - This reef system along the coast is home to a rich diversity in underwater and marine species.
 There are about 300 coral species, 500 fish species, and 600 mollusk species in the area.

 - Whale sharks are the largest types of fish in the world.
 There are plenty of them to be found in the Ningaloo Coast.
 In fact, they have become one of the top tourist attractions in the area.